Change personal nouns into subject pronouns

 English subject pronouns are divided into the following categories: first person – the person speaking, second person – the person spoken to, and third person – the person spoken about.
 These categories are further divided into singular and plural.
 While a similar structure is used in Spanish, there are differences in the way that certain subject pronouns are used.

 While the first person yo works very much like in English, the “we” has two forms based on the gender composition of the group.
 If the group and speaker are all females then the nosotras form is used, but if there is a single male in the group, then the nosotros form is required.
 While the Spanish Academy of Languages has suggested recently that this be changed to agree with the gender of the majority, adoption of this will likely take some time in mainstream culture.

 - Yo soy director.
 (I am a director.)

 - Nosotros somos directores.
 (We (male or male+female) are directors.)

 - Nosotras somos directoras.
 (We (all female) are directors.)

-Unlike English, Spanish has four forms for “you” based on number and the speaker’s familiarity with the person or persons who are being addressed.
+Unlike English, Spanish has four forms for “you” based on number and the speaker’s familiarity with the person or persons that are being addressed.

-The formal forms usted and ustedes are used to address anyone who you don’t know well or individuals for whom you should show respect or deference based on their age, seniority, or position (for example doctors, lawyers, your boss or a new acquaintance).
+The formal forms usted and ustedes are used to address anyone that you are not very familiar with or individuals for whom you should have respect or deference based on their age, seniority, or position, for example doctors, lawyers, your boss or a new acquaintance.